ricardohsilva/free-agent__ngrx-weather/README.md

 ##### The State Interface

-For the state interface it is necessary to tell the Reducer the format of your state.
+For the state interface, it is necessary to tell the Reducer the format of your state.
-In our case we have the following interface.
+In our case, we have the following interface.

 ```typescript
 export interface State {